I Love My Partner—But Could There Be Someone Better?

 The answer to the first part is yes.
 I have known many couples who knew they were right for each other within the first hours they met, and their relationships remained strong and successful.
 My husband and I are a living example.
 We met at an ice-skating rink when we were fourteen and married at nineteen.
 Growing up off of, and with, each other, we needed a lot of support, good therapy, and the unwillingness to ever give up.

 I have gathered and amassed the stories of other couples who have had similar experiences.
 The following statements are a compendium of those philosophies that we share, and what we feel has helped us not only stay together but never regret the decision we made to do so:

 - Good relationships take commitment and work and helping the other partner grow and mature throughout both the good and bad times.
-The partners within them must keep learning from each other and are willing to acknowledge the mistakes they make along the way.
+The partners within them must keep learning from each other and be willing to acknowledge the mistakes they make along the way.

-- They watch other couples carefully to see what broke them up and what kept them together, and change their relationship accordingly when they can.
+- They watch other couples carefully to see what broke them up and what kept them together and change their relationship accordingly when they can.

 - They realize, early on, that they could change some things about the other, and could not, or should not, attempt to change others.

-- They face potential deal breakers head on and know they have to resolve them in order to keep going.
+- They face potential deal breakers head-on and know they have to resolve them in order to keep going.

 - They know that there would always be other temptations, but would never risk losing each other by indulging in those desires.

 - Their differences are seen as challenges that keep them interested in each other.

 - They are determined to use their conflicts to make them stronger.